windweller/Tinker/README.md

 ```

 This is functionally equivalent to importing the global scheduler.
 You can create different or multiple schedulers and pass them explicitly to different classes, and this is shown at the advanced technique section.

+`DataContainer` has defined a method `exec()`, which is linked with processing.
+Whenever `exec()` is called, a file is being saved whether the location is provided or not.
+If the location is not provided, such file will be a temporary file and deleted when JVM is shut down.
+Users can use `Global.tempFiles.pop()` to get the full filepath (including name) of the last computed file.

 ## Modules